Lcobbar/quantitative-texture-analysis/Readme.md

 ## Usage

 There are two scripts.
-One in feature_extraction folder, the other one in classification folder.
+One in feature_extraction folder (feature_extraction.py), the other one in classification folder (compare_pipelines.py).
 For the feature_extraction.py script it is needed a folder parent with the folder of each patient containing their DICOM files and a PNG masks (with the same name).
 It is also needed the database CSV file with the patients information with these attributes:
 - Record ID (the patient identification)